kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 val executor = configuredStateMachine.execute { start() }
 ```

-The `executor` can be used to dispatch transition events to the state machine:
+`executor` can be used to dispatch transition events to the state machine:

 ```
 // TODO `smd.` will be omitted when a related Kotlin issue would be fixed: https://youtrack.jetbrains.com/issue/KT-53551/suspend-functional-type-with-context-receiver-causes-ClassCastException